-- 20.8 County Participation Agreement.
-Under subsection 15.1.1, the Tribe need not enter into the County Participation Agreement prior to the commencement of Class III Gaming, but must enter it within 270 days (or in event of an arbitration under subsection 15.6.1, within 365 days) of the effective date of this Compact in order to continue the operation of its Class III Gaming thereafter. - 20.9 Class III Gaming Separation.
-During the transition period referenced in Sections 20.1 and 20.2, in lieu of full compliance with subsections 9.2.2, the Tribe can choose to substantially comply with the requirements of subsection 9.2.2 by (i) submitting a plan to the State, which provides for substantial compliance, (ii) obtaining the State's approval of the plan, and (iii) complying with such plan. - 20.10 Statutory Successor Compact.
-If the statutory initiative known and cited as the "Tribal Government Gaming and Economic Self-Sufficiency Act of 1998," qualified for placement on the November 3, 1998 general election ballot, takes effect and either (1) no legal challenge to said statute is filed within 1 year of approval by the U.S. Secretary of the Interior of a tribal-state gaming compact offered pursuant to proposed Government Code §98004 or (2) a final decision of a California appellate court, from which no further review can be sought, holds that the initiative is constitutional, the Tribe may thereafter terminate this Compact upon 45 days' notice after the Governor has executed with the Tribe the tribal-state gaming compact provided under proposed Government Code §98004, unless a court enjoins the effectiveness or implementation of said tribal-state gaming compact offered pursuant to proposed Government Code §98004 before the expiration of the 45-day period.
+- 20.8 Extension of Deadline for County Participation Agreement.
+Under subsection 15.1.1, the Tribe need not enter into the County Participation Agreement prior to the commencement of Class III Gaming, but must enter it within 270 days (or in the event of an arbitration under subsection 15.6.1, within 365 days) of the effective date of this Compact in order to continue the operation of its Class III Gaming. - 20.9 Class III Gaming Separation.
+During the transition period referenced in Sections 20.1 and 20.2, in lieu of full compliance with subsection 9.2.2, the Tribe can choose to substantially comply with the requirements of subsection 9.2.2 by (i) submitting a plan to the State, which provides for substantial compliance, (ii) obtaining the State's approval of the plan (which the State shall not unreasonably withhold), and (iii) complying with such plan. - 20.10 Statutory Successor Compact.
+If the statutory initiative known and cited as "Tribal Government Gaming and Economic Self-Sufficiency Act of 1998," qualified for placement on the November 3, 1998 general election ballot, takes effect and thereafter either (1) no legal challenge to said statute is filed within one (1) year of approval by the Secretary of the Interior of a tribal-state gaming compact provided under proposed California Government Code section 98004, or (2) a final decision of a California appellate court, from which no further review can be sought, holds that the initiative is constitutional, the Tribe may terminate this Compact upon 45 days' notice after the Governor has executed the tribal-state gaming compact provided under proposed California Government Code section 98004, unless a court enjoins the effectiveness or implementation of said tribal-state gaming compact provided under proposed California Government Code section 98004 before the expiration of the 45-day period.

-IN WITNESS WHEREOF, the undersigned sign this Compact on behalf of the State of California and the Big Sandy Rancheria of Mono Indians of California.
+IN WITNESS WHEREOF, the undersigned sign this Compact on behalf of the State of California and the Sycuan Band of Mission Indians.

-Done at Sacramento this 20 day of July, 1998.
+Done at Sacramento this 12 day of August, 1998.